A Few Tips on Product Photography

 Have a shot list, to ensure that you leave out anything.
 It helps you set up the shoot.
-It’s best to get it right in the camera, because then, post-production work is a breeze.
+It’s best to get it right in camera because then, post-production work is a breeze.

-It’s important to remember that, especially in product photography, it’s key to get not only the lighting right, but also to get the color of your subject right.
-When buyers browse through a catalog and want to buy a certain color shoes, they expect to get the shoes in that exact color, as shown on the pages of that catalog.
-Therefore, color and color calibration of your monitor are vital.
+It’s important to remember that, especially in product photography, it’s key to get not only the lighting right but also to get the color of your subject right.
+When buyers browse through a catalog and want to buy a certain color of shoes, they expect to get the shoes in that exact color, as shown on the pages of that catalog.
+Therefore, color calibration of your monitor is vital.
 There are different devices that you can use for color calibration.
-Also, as a side note, it is important that your monitor is always calibrated, not only for product photography, but for any kind of photography.
+Also, as a side note, it is important that your monitor is always calibrated, not only for product photography but for any kind of photography.
 You can install the color calibration software, and calibrate/re-calibrate the monitor once a month.

 Use a tripod.
-You don’t need your images shaken, nor stirred.
+You don’t need your images shaken, or stirred.
 You need them sharp.

-Sometimes you might have to set the scene, and place props (as mentioned above), and include lines to guide the eye to the subject.
-And sometimes you might want to place the subject on the background, with the props and leading lines guiding the eye to the subject.
-It all depends on how you want to tell the story, and what is the best way of telling the story.
+Sometimes you might have to set the scene, place props (as mentioned above), and include lines to guide the eye to the subject.
+And sometimes you might want to place the subject in the background, with the props and leading lines guiding the eye to the subject.
+It all depends on how you want to tell the story, and what is the best way of telling that story.

 While some might not see it necessary, using a light meter could make your life much easier.
 Use a handheld light meter, especially when working with strobes, to meter your lights.